pgaijin66/XSS-Payloads/README.md

 #### Overview

 List of XSS that was compiled for public use.
-You can use it as a payload for your scanners that you use.
+You can use it as a payload for your scanners